laszloegri/laszloegri.github.io/_posts/2025-01-30-publications.markdown

 - **The Complexity of the List Homomorphism Problem for Graphs**
   *László Egri, Andrei A. Krokhin, Benoît Larose, Pascal Tesson*
   Theory of Computing Systems (Special Issue) 51(2): 143–178, 2012
-  (Invited extended version of a top-6 paper at STACS 2010; also featured on the Best of 2012 list)
+  (Invited extended version of a top-6 paper at STACS 2010; received Best of 2012 recognition from Computing Reviews as one of 91 notable computing items published in 2012)

 - **On Constraint Satisfaction Problems below P**
   *László Egri*